 2. When an Underwriter puts a condition on a file, it’s not to be mean!

-Approving a loan that doesn’t quite meet requirements puts a mortgage company at a significant financial risk and only leads to disappointment for a borrower.
+Approving a loan that doesn’t quite meet requirements puts a mortgage company at a significant financial risk and may only lead to disappointment for a borrower.
 As a result, your Underwriter wants to be sure that he or she has enough information to justify the decision to approve your application.
 As a result, he or she may request a letter of explanation to help clarify information in your file.

 3. If asked for a letter of explanation, include as much detail as possible.

 You may be asked to provide a letter of explanation regarding certain information in your file.
 For instance, you may be asked to explain gaps in your employment, items on your credit report, unusually large transactions, etc. This letter is used to provide justification for your approval, so it is important to be as detailed as possible.